 Guidelines for written assignments

-This guideline introduces the referencing technique used in learning assignments and theses in degree programs of the Schools of Wellbeing and Rehabilitation and Examination.
+These guidelines introduce the referencing technique used in learning assignments and theses in the degree programmes of the Schools of Wellbeing and Rehabilitation and Examination.

-Note, that this guideline is for degree programs of the Schools of Wellbeing and Rehabilitation and Examination
+Please note that these guidelines apply for the degree programmes of the Schools of Wellbeing and Rehabilitation and Examination

-For now, you can find guidance on degrees in other fields through the degree program-specific channels.
-Instructions for technology students are in degree programs' OMA work spaces.
+You can find guidance on the degree programmes in other fields through the degree programme-specific channels.
+Instructions for technology students are available in the respective degree programmes' OMA work spaces.

 There are two layout models for learning assignments: